F5Networks/terraform-aws-bigip-module/README.md

+> :warning: **CVE-2020-5902**: Warning: due to [CVE-2020-5902](https://support.f5.com/csp/article/K52145254), do not use templates unless using customImage parameter.
+Updated images are pending publication to Marketplace.
+Please see [CVE-2020-5902](https://support.f5.com/csp/article/K52145254) and Cloud Provider for latest updates.

 # Deploys BIG-IP in AWS Cloud

 This Terraform module deploys N-nic F5 BIG-IP in AWS cloud,and with module `count` feature we can also deploy multiple instances of BIG-IP.